Setting Up a Protective DOWC: A Comprehensive Guide on the Process and Considerations for a Dealer Owned Warranty Company

 Step 2: Incorporate the Entity

 Once the administrative company is selected, the dealer principal needs to incorporate the entity.
 This involves filing articles of incorporation with the state, creating bylaws, and issuing shares to the shareholders.
-The DOWC can now open bank and brokerage accounts for investing the proceeds of the contracts.
+The Protective DOWC can now open bank and brokerage accounts for investing the proceeds of the contracts.

 Step 3: Gain State Approvals

-After the entity is incorporated, the next step is to seek approvals from the state or states where the DOWC will sell policies.
+After the entity is incorporated, the next step is to seek approvals from the state or states where the Protective DOWC will sell policies.
 A quality administrative company should be able to assist with this process, which can vary from state to state.

 From Formation to Operation

-Once the DOWC is formed, it becomes operational, acting as any other corporation.
+Once the Protective DOWC is formed, it becomes operational, acting as any other corporation.
 Sales come in, expenses go out, and the net result is a profit or loss.
-However, it is crucial to note that the DOWC’s financial accounting for service contract sales should be based on the National Association of Insurance Commissioners (NAIC) or generally accepted accounting procedures (GAAP).
-An important aspect here is that the administrative company should supply a balance sheet and income statement to the DOWC monthly, allowing the dealer/shareholder to track the company’s financial position.
+However, it is crucial to note that the Protective DOWC’s financial accounting for service contract sales should be based on the National Association of Insurance Commissioners (NAIC) or generally accepted accounting procedures (GAAP).
+An important aspect here is that the administrative company should supply a balance sheet and income statement to the Protective DOWC monthly, allowing the dealer/shareholder to track the company’s financial position.

-Taxation of DOWC
+Taxation of Protective DOWC

-For state law purposes, the DOWC is considered a normal corporation.
-However, for federal tax purposes, the DOWC is considered an insurance company if it meets certain criteria.
-This allows the DOWC to benefit from a pro-rata inclusion of premium income and full expensing of acquisition costs in the year incurred.
+For state law purposes, the Protective DOWC is considered a normal corporation.
+However, for federal tax purposes, the Protective DOWC is considered an insurance company if it meets certain criteria.
+This allows the Protective DOWC to benefit from a pro-rata inclusion of premium income and full expensing of acquisition costs in the year incurred.

 Partnering for Success

-Setting up a DOWC is not just about understanding the concept and the process involved.
+Setting up a Protective DOWC is not just about understanding the concept and the process involved.
 It also requires partnering with an experienced provider.
 This is where F&I Direct comes into the picture.
 F&I Direct has helped its Dealer Partners become exponentially more profitable by maximizing the Return on Premium instead of eating away at it with fees like most insurance companies.
 They can show you exactly how you’re losing money with a Dealership Diagnostic.

-In conclusion, setting up a DOWC is a process that involves understanding the concept, acknowledging the benefits, setting it up, and operating it effectively.
-With the right guidance and partnership, a DOWC can be a game-changer in optimizing a dealership’s F&I program.
+In conclusion, setting up a Protective DOWC is a process that involves understanding the concept, acknowledging the benefits, setting it up, and operating it effectively.
+With the right guidance and partnership, a Protective DOWC can be a game-changer in optimizing a dealership’s F&I program.

 Share this project